Water Bath Canning

 The Water Bath Canning Process—You Can Do It!

 1. Fill water bath canner at least half-full with water.
-Cover and maintain a simmer (180°F) until jars are filled and placed in canner.
+Cover and maintain a simmer (180°F) until canning jars are filled and placed in canner.

 TIP: It is not necessary to purchase special cookware for water bath canning.
 A large, deep saucepot equipped with a lid and a rack works well.
-As long as it is large enough to fully immerse the jars in water by 1-2 inches—and allow the water to boil rapidly when covered—the pot is adequate.
-If you don’t have a rack designed for home preserving, use a cake cooling rack or extra bands tied together to cover the bottom of the pot.
+As long as it is large enough to fully immerse the jars in canning water by 1-2 inches—and allow the water to boil rapidly when covered—the pot is adequate.
+If you don't have a rack designed for home preserving, use a cake cooling rack or extra bands tied together to cover the bottom of the pot.

 TIP: For the simplest recipes, use Ball® Food Products (recipes are included on packaging)!